rajmahendra/hugo-sangam/README.md

-# myblog
+# hugo-theme-sangam
-My blog, my theme
+Sangam a simple theme for Hugo